huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

         - setting the pen color
         - setting the background color

-- We discussed having multiple turtles as well as animating a turtle's movement (as opposed to performing all actions immediately), and we made sure that our front end's external and internal API were open to these changes if they come along down the road.
-For the former, we could create getters and setters identical to the current ones, except we would append a turtle index in each method's signature.
+- We discussed having multiple turtles as well as animating a turtleView's movement (as opposed to performing all actions immediately), and we made sure that our front end's external and internal API were open to these changes if they come along down the road.
+For the former, we could create getters and setters identical to the current ones, except we would append a turtleView index in each method's signature.
 In the latter, we would give the Turtle object a moveTo and rotateTo method with an additional duration parameter in the method signature.

 ### Team Responsibilities